-The main features I aimed for were:
+With that in mind the main features I aimed for were:

-In the end Bojangles drag and drop capabilities so you could click on a class and all the possible locations it could be moved to would be highlighted.
-Then you can drag the class around and drop it into new places letting you try new timetables quickly.
+In the end Bojangles drag and drop capabilities worked so that you could click on a class and all the possible locations it could be moved to would be highlighted.
+Then you could drag the class around and drop it into new places which let you iterate on new timetables quickly.

-To generate timetables I used a recursive backtracking algorithm, although originally this was just planned to be a quick proof of concept.
+To generate the actual timetables I used a recursive backtracking algorithm but originally this was just planned to be a quick proof of concept.
 I had ultimately intended to use a genetic algorithm, however in practice the recursive backtracker was relatively fast so I decided to stick with it.
 At UNSW you are allowed to have classes overlap up to a certain number of hours, so the algorithm would backtrack when the overlap hours were exceeded.
 To get the backtracker to perform well I did some research on how the JS JIT compiler in chrome worked and how to optimise for it, this resulted in some ugly code with a lot of nested, fixed sized lists of ints but it did perform well even on mobile platforms.
 The minimum spec platform I aimed for was an iPad 2 and on this platform the backtracking algorithm could generate about 1K timetables per second.

 Bojangles had a slightly more flexible timetable generation system than the earlier timetablers.
 Like earlier timetablers you could choose to optimise for:

 However you could also rank your preferences in this list, for example ‘least days at uni’ and ‘later wakeup time’ would first rank timetables by least days at uni, then rank by latest wakeup time within this.